 An innovative air mattress designed for people with different needs is the OlarHike Twin air mattress.
-As the name suggests, it is a twin air mattress suitable for one people.
+As the name suggests, it is a twin air mattress suitable for one person.

 A unique feature of this mattress is the adjustable firmness with the help of inflation time.
 With its external electric air pump, you can get 90%, 95%, and 98% firmness by inflating for a duration of 2, 3, and 4 minutes respectively.

 90% firmness is suitable for a quick nap, 95% firmness is ideal for regular or deep sleep, and 98% firmness is perfect for back support.
 Though the company claims the suitability of various levels of firmness, it all depends on individual use and experience.